 Saffron during pregnancy: How to eat it?

-Saffron has many medicinal benefits and aid digestion of the pregnant women.
+Saffron has many medicinal benefits and aids the digestion of pregnant women.
 In case you are wondering how to eat saffron, there are many ways to consume it to get its benefits.

 You can grind the Saffron strands or simply add them to the glass of your preg milk.
 Start taking this milk once you enter the fifth month of your pregnancy.